port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 </details>

 ## Creating the VM CREATE action

-Now let’s configure an action, we will add a `CREATE` action, that means every time a developer will create a new VM entity, it will invoke this action.
+Now let’s configure a Self-Service Action.
+You will add a `CREATE` action that will be triggered every time a developer creates a new VM entity, the Self-Service Action will trigger your Lambda.

-Here is our action JSON:
+Here is the action JSON:

 ```json showLineNumbers
 {